-\begin{prop} Let $G$ be a hypohamiltonian cubic graph of odd size.
-Let $G'$ be a graph obtained by performing a $Y$--extension to all vertices of $G$ except one.
-Then, $circ(G')=|V(G')|-1$ and $L(G')$ is not PMH. \end{prop} \begin{proof} Let $v$ be the vertex of $G$ to which we do not apply a $Y$--extension, and let the resulting graph be $G'$.
-The assertion on the circumference of $G'$ immediately follows by its construction and by the hypohamiltonicity of $G$.
-Therefore, suppose $L(G')$ is PMH, for contradiction.
-Denote by $Q_v$ the triangle in the canonical clique partition of $L(G')$ which corresponds to the vertex $v$.
+\begin{proposition} Let $G$ be a hypohamiltonian cubic graph of odd size.
+Let $G'$ be a graph obtained by performing a $Y$-extension to all vertices of $G$ except one.
+Then, $circ(G')=|V(G')|-1$ and $L(G')$ is not PMH. \end{proposition} \begin{proof} Let $v$ be the vertex of $G$ to which we do not apply a $Y$-extension, and let the resulting graph be $G'$, with the vertex of $G'$ corresponding to $v$ denoted by $v'$.
+Since $G$ is hypohamiltonian, $G$ admits a cycle $C$ of length $|V(G)|-1$ which passes through all the vertices of $G$ except $v$.
+Consequently, $G'$ admits a cycle $C'$ which passes through all the vertices of $G'$ except $v'$ and whose edges intersect the $Y$-extended triangles in the same order that $C$ passes through all the corresponding vertices in $G$, resulting in the three vertices of each $Y$-extended triangle being consecutive in $C'$.
+Since $G'$ is not Hamiltonian, $circ(G')=|V(G')|-1$.
+We proceed by supposing that $L(G')$ is PMH, for contradiction.
+Denote by $Q_{v'}$ the triangle in the canonical clique partition of $L(G')$ which corresponds to the vertex $v'$.
 By construction of $G'$, we have $|E(G')|=|E(G)|+3(|V(G)|-1)$.
-Since both $|V(G)|-1$ and $|E(G)|$ are odd, then $|E(G')|$ is even, i.e. $L(G')$ has even order.
-By Lemma \ref{Lemma TechnicalPMIntersectsTriangle}, there exists a perfect matching $M$ of $L(G')$ which intersects a chosen edge of $Q_v$.
+Since both $|V(G)|-1$ and $|E(G)|$ are odd, $|E(G')|$ is even, i.e. $L(G')$ has even order.
+Moreover, since $G$ is hypohamiltonian, $G$ is bridgeless.
+Consequently, $G'$ is bridgeless as well, since it is obtained by applying $Y$-extensions to $G$, and so, by Lemma \ref{Lemma TechnicalPMIntersectsTriangle}, there exists a perfect matching $M$ of $L(G')$ which intersects a chosen edge of $Q_{v'}$.